13 Ich bin ein Berliner

 “Uli, Uli,” she called out at the top of her voice and he waved over smiling when he saw her.

-“Shaun meet Uli,” she introduced when he crossed over to meet them.
+“Shaun meet Uli,” she introduced when he crossed over.

 “I’m very happy to know you,” Uli greeted in school English, holding out his hand.